chellej80/Embarr-Equestrian-Donations/README.md

 As a website superuser, I can:

-1. Add/ delete horses to/from the catalog & update their details.
+1. Add/ delete horses to/from the animal catalog & update their details via the backend admin & frontend site.
-2. Create/ update/delete blog posts
+2. Create/ update/delete blog posts via backend & frontend site.
 2. Create draft blog posts that can be reviewed and published at a later date.
-3. Create a new user.
+3. Create new users.
 4. Delete user and comment.
 5. Approve user's comments.